 One of the best meals we’ve ever had and I cannot stop myself from going spoon after spoon of their delectable crab mashed potato.
 The question now is when do we go back for Sunday brunch?
 How about lunch?
 We cannot wait to go back.
 Kudos to the great service as well!
 Make reservations ahead and if you wish to have a table beside the window, book closest to their opening time.

-READ: Photos and our experience having dinner at Raya, The Ritz-Carlton Laguna Niguel.
+Related Post: Check out our dinner at Raya, The Ritz-Carlton Laguna Niguel.

 A nice midday stop after tiring oneself out at the beach, or in our case – pedaling our way to hunger on a Surrey bike at Doheny Beach is Coastal Kitchen.
 Their tri-tip tacos were really juicy and had a good flavor profile in every bite.
 And while the Pork Belly Bites may have been snickered at for looking like a 4pc. lechon kawali (a Filipino dish) in the beginning, it turned out to be the best lechon kawali I’ve ever tasted after it I took a bite of it.
 Yes, it tasted nothing like lechon kawali and looking back, I should have ordered another plate.